-Plant radishes in rich, well drained, organic soil and keep well watered.
-Sow seeds every week to 2 weeks for a continous harvest until frost.
+Plant radishes in rich, well-drained, organic soil and keep well watered.
+Sow seeds every week to 2 weeks for a continuous harvest until frost.

 Black Spanish Round Radish – Larger and stronger in flavor than salad radishes, space 3 to 4″ apart in the row.
 Peel black skin for a milder flavor.
 Unblemished roots may be stored for winter use.
 Matures in 55 days.

-Cherry Belle Radish – A fast growing variety, flavor is mildest when young.
+Cherry Belle Radish – A fast-growing variety, the flavor is mildest when young.
 Matures in 23 days.

 Early Scarlet – A popular radish for spring or fall.
 Matures in 22 days.